yveskerwyn/jumpscale/2-ays_setup.md

 - If not, it checks if it was created for a user with membership to the `organization`
 - If not, it checks if the `azp` in the JWT is equal to the `organization` - which simply comes down to trusting the portal, who can decide itself to which organization the user needs to be member

-We'll probably need to update the above implementation, one of the reasons us that we currently don't check the `aud` field in the JWT, which is against the recommendation about this in https://tools.ietf.org/html/rfc7519#section-4.1.3.

 Optionally verify that the configuration was updated:
 ```bash